• Skip to primary navigation

 • Chill that dough.
 Chilling your dough helps to firm up the butter and retain some structure, and it will prevent your cookies from spreading too thin when baking.

 • How to freeze: Store your completely cooled cookies in a freezer-safe container and freeze for up to 3 months.
+To thaw, place in the fridge overnight.

 💬 Frequently Asked Questions